turbot/terraform-provider-turbot/website/docs/r/saml_directory.html.markdown

 The following arguments are supported:

 - `parent` - (Required) The `id` or `aka` of the level at which the SAML directory will be created.
+- `title` - (Required) Short descriptive name for the saml directory.
+This appears as the saml directory name in the Turbot Console.
 - `description` - (Required) Brief description of the purpose and details of the directory.
 - `entry_point` - (Required) Defines the identity provider single sign-on URL.
 - `certificate` - (Required) The public key certificate ([base64-encoded](https://tools.ietf.org/html/rfc4648#section-4) ) which provides SAML entry point access